SSPENELOPE/react-weatherapp/README.md

 # ChangeLog
+### 4/2/2023 :
+* Added password validation to force users to input a more "secure" password.

+* Added a function to check against the database to ensure the "username" is unique, and that the email they are signing up with does not already exist.

+* Added means to support turning suggestion box on and off in the user settings.
+This was done using stored procedures in the DB as well as cookies to reduce the calls we make to the server.

+* Fixed the handling of favorite cities, they should now instanly update to your list when saving or removing.
+Should not require page refresh whatsoever.
+However I am still smoothing some things out the user may not see on the front end.

+* I know I'm forgetting a lot and thats the issue with coding til 3 AM and not commiting as frequently as I should.
+I'll add things as I remember them.
 ### 3/30/23 :
 * Added Cookies to the page to hold and store the users favorite cites.
 This allowed for an alternative method to localStorage however is most likley not practical in a production build.
 It was just more so done as a learning experience.